amnaahmed567/Remote-Sensing-Image-Change-Detection-with-Transformers/README.md

 •	Follows the standard transformer design, with encoder layers utilizing self-attention for processing bitemporal images.
 •	A simpler yet highly adaptable model suited for detecting urban expansion and environmental changes.
 ________________________________________
-Dataset
+Dataset:

-1. Data Collection and Preparation
+1. Data Collection and Preparation:

 For the Amazon Rainforest, satellite imagery was collected from Google Earth Engine (2015-2021).
 The dataset contained 21.6 million pixel entries, each labeled as either forest, vegetation, urban, or water bodies, with corresponding 5-band values for each pixel.
 The file is give in repository as “amazon_rainforest_100m_dataset.csv”

-3. Creation of Enhanced Dataset
+3. Creation of Enhanced Dataset:

 For urban expansion detection, a more focused dataset was developed, targeting regions with visible changes over a longer time period (2000-2020).
 The final dataset included 20 regions with substantial urban growth, including cities in the Middle East, Asia, and China.
 Image Collection is from Google Earth Engine.The link is as follow: https://code.earthengine.google.com/622038ae8bfb0f8823c49ddd43b0cf77